Arc the Lad Collection: Battle

-The battle system is, however, not all melee-based.
+The battle system is, however, not entirely melee-based.
 Each character has a plethora of abilities available, ranging from magic spells to special techniques that either deal damage to enemies, heal ally characters, or augment statistics.
-These abilities are selectable though the ability wheel in Arc the Lad, however in later titles, a list interface was created for easier use.
+These abilities are selectable through the ability wheel in Arc the Lad.
+However, in later titles, a list interface was created for easier use.
 As in most RPGs, abilities and spells require MP to use.
 If the character does not have enough MP, certain techniques become unusable.
 However, MP can also be absorbed, restored and depleted using spells or items.
-The power of a character's spell depends on a character's magic statistic, and higher experience levels increase this statistic.
+The power of a character's spell depends on their magic statistic, and higher experience levels increase this statistic.
 As the magic statistic increases so will the effectiveness of characters' spells.

 Other options in battle include the use of items.
-The range a character can throw the item depends on the character's throw level.
+The range a character can throw the item depends on their throw level.
 As this ability increases, so does the distance the character can throw an item.
 Characters may also equip items during battle, or the player may check a character's status in the status menu.
 Once it is the enemy's turn to attack they may perform actions similar to those of the player's characters.
 How much damage a character takes from the enemy depends on the character's defense rating; the higher the defense, the less damage the character will receive.
 When the player's characters are attacked, they have a chance to counter the enemy.
 The chance of a successful counter increases as the character's counterattack level increases.
 When an enemy uses an item against a character, there is a chance the character may catch it and keep it or throw it back.
 This chance increases as the character's catch level increases.
 When a character is hit his or her HP will decrease.
 Once the hit points of a certain character reach zero, the character is removed from combat.
-No characters are permanently lost by being felled in battle.
+No characters are permanently lost by being defeated in battle.